r3flow/meta-dart/README.md

 * If you only want to have SDK available on the target, add the `dart2-bin-sdk` package to the image installation list.

 * To create a package from your Dart project, use the example project to create your own recipe.
 The example recipe can be found in the `recipes-support/cpumodel` directory
   * In this case if you also want the SDK to be available on the target (not required to install and run your package on the target), add the `dart2-sdk` package to the image installation list.

 ## SDK version locking

 The version of the SDK is based on the value of `DART2_SDK_VERSION`.
 The default value of `DART2_SDK_VERSION` is set in `conf/include/dart2-sdk-version.inc`.
-You can override `DART2_SDK_VERSION` in `local.conf` to choose a differet SDK version:
+You can override `DART2_SDK_VERSION` in `local.conf` to choose a different SDK version:

 ```bash
 DART2_SDK_VERSION = "2.18.4"